 Walter V. Klemp - Chairman of the Board, President and Chief Executive Officer.

 Mr. Klemp is a co-founder of our company, and has served as our chairman of the board and chief executive officer since July 2015 and as president since August 2017.
 Since 2006, Mr. Klemp has served as the chairman, co-founder and part-time chief executive officer of Moleculin, LLC.
-Since November 2011, Mr. Klemp has also served as chief executive officer of Soliton, Inc., a medical device company focused on developing new technology for use in aesthetics, and as such, Mr. Klemp is currently devoting only part of his work time to us.
+Since July 2018, Mr. Klemp has served as executive chairman on the board of directors of Soliton, Inc., a medical device company focused on developing new technology for use in aesthetics.
+From November 2011 to July 2018, Mr. Klemp served as chief executive officer of Soliton.
 Mr. Klemp served as president and chief executive officer of Zeno Corporation from 2004 to April 2011, where he developed and marketed dermatology devices and drugs from concept through FDA approval and market launch.
-From 1987 to

-2000, Mr. Klemp served as chief executive officer and chairman of Drypers Corporation, a publicly traded multinational consumer products company that was listed as #1 on the INC 500 List of America's Fastest Growing Companies.
+From 1987 to 2000, Mr. Klemp served as chief executive officer and chairman of Drypers Corporation, a publicly traded multinational consumer products company that was listed as #1 on the INC 500 List of America's Fastest Growing Companies.
 We believe that Mr. Klemp's history with our company and background, coupled with his extensive experience in the medical field, provide him with the qualifications to serve as a Chairman of the Board and CEO.

 Jonathan P. Foster - Chief Financial Officer and Executive Vice President.

 Mr. Foster has served as our chief financial officer and executive vice president since August 2016.
 Mr. Foster brings more than 30 years in financial experience holding a variety of executive and senior financial positions with public, private, start-up to large corporate and international companies.
 From February 2012 to August 2016, Mr. Foster served as Chief Financial Officer and Executive Vice President of InfuSystem Holdings, Inc., a national provider of infusion pumps and related services to the healthcare industry.
 From May 2011 to January 2012, Mr. Foster served as a consultant to the Chief Financial Officer of LSG Sky Chefs, USA, Inc., a subsidiary of Deutsche Lufthansa AG.
-Mr. Foster served on the Board of Financial Institutions for the State of South Carolina from 2006 to 2012.
-Mr. Foster is a Certified Public Accountant (South Carolina) and holds the designation of Chartered Global Management Accountant from the American Institute of Certified Public Accountants.
+Mr. Foster served on the Board of Financial Institutions for the State of South Carolina from 2006 to 2012 and since June 2018 serves on the Board of Directors of Soliton, Inc., a medical device company focused on developing new technology for use in aesthetics, where he is the chair of the Audit and Nominating & Governance Committees.
+Mr. Foster is a Certified Public Accountant (South Carolina) and holds the designation of Chartered

+Global Management Accountant from the American Institute of Certified Public Accountants.
 He received his BS in Accounting from Clemson University in 1985.